GROUP MEDICAL INSURANCE

 3. Most companies now allow you to offer 2 different plans even to small groups.
 If you have more than 5 employees Providence will let you pick 3 plans.

 WHY CONSIDER AN 'EMPLOYEE ONLY' PLAN?

 Employee-Only contracts are available.
 This means that you do not offer coverage to the spouse & children.
 If your employees are middle-income, their dependents can only use the Federal Marketplace and qualify for a tax credit if they are not being offered group health coverage.
 Many employees also qualify for free coverage for their kids...but again, only if you are not offering them group health coverage.
-This makes little sense, but we can discuss the best contract for your group.

 MY ROLE AS YOUR INSURANCE BROKER

 Here's a few things about health insurance:

 1. Prices are fixed by Law.
 All Brokers and Online sellers offer the exact same rates.
 However, there may be a unique fix for your situation which another broker didn't consider.
 We all have biases on the plans we like and show.
 Find someone who seems to be looking out for your interests and listens to your concerns.

 My four core group small group carriers include HealthNet, Kaiser, Providence, and Regence.
 Within these 4 companies you find the Legacy, Providence, and Kaiser healthcare systems.

 1. After talking about your coverage desires the next step is to gather an accurate Census of your employees, and those that will be enrolling.
 I'll quote the plans appropriate and present you all the options from that company for you to review.

 2. Once you select the 1, 2 or 3 different plans you want to offer, I'll package the benefit summaries so that you can present them to your employees to choose which of the 2 or 3 they would like.